Added to Favourites!

 Duration 4 hrs

-Join the effort to keep Saint-Martin Nature Reserve ecologically sound and reward yourself by relaxing on an idyllic stretch of beach nearby.
-During this hands-on experience at the reserve, you can participate in a variety of activities that may include regulating invasive species, planting mangroves and counting birds.
-As you will see firsthand, the reserve is well worth keeping in its natural state.
-Although protected, the abundant marine and terrestrial species still face environmental challenges that you will help neutralize.
-It is a never-ending process to which Saint-Martin is wholly committed.
-Following your volunteer efforts, you will enjoy the setting of a pristine beach, Orient Beach, an area known as the Saint-Tropez of the Caribbean.
+Join us in Saint-Martin Nature hike and reward yourself by relaxing on an idyllic stretch of beach nearby.
+During this hike through the island's natural landscapes.
+As you will see firsthand, the environment offers a glimpse into Saint-Martin's rich biodiversity and natural beauty.
+Following your nature hike volunteer efforts, you will enjoy the setting of a pristine beach, Orient Beach, an area known as the Saint-Tropez of the Caribbean.
 Feel free to spend the time there however you please, which could be doing nothing more ambitious than lying in the sun without a care in the world.
 The waters are typically bright turquoise and calm, so be sure to take a refreshing swim in the sea.

 HIGHLIGHTS

-• Enjoy the natural setting of the reserve, which extends beyond the land and into the sea.
+• Enjoy the natural setting of the island, which extends beyond the land and into the sea.

 • Relax on nearby Orient Beach, a gorgeous setting on the island’s northeastern shore.